Professional 3D Scanners • EinScan • REV1 TECH

 Purpose-built for O&P. Contact-free, plaster-free, laptop-free — from infant cranial helmets to adult prosthetic sockets.

-The EinScan Medixa is the first dedicated O&P scanner in the EinScan line — a wireless, all-in-one professional 3D scanner designed for orthotists, prosthetists, and clinicians working in cranial remolding, socket fabrication, AFO / KAFO orthoses, foot orthotics, and custom seating.
-Dual light source (white structured + eye-safe IR VCSEL) is contact-free; movement compensation handles infants, pediatrics, and motion-sensitive patients.
+The EinScan Medixa is the first dedicated O&P scanner in the EinScan line — a wireless, all-in-one professional 3D scanner designed for orthotists, prosthetists, and clinicians working in cranial remolding, socket fabrication, AFO/KAFO orthoses, foot orthotics, and custom seating.
+A dual light source (white structured + eye-safe IR VCSEL) is fully contact-free, and movement compensation handles infants, pediatrics, and motion-sensitive patients.
 Nine clinical scan presets (Face, Cranial, Torso, Upper Limb, Lower Limb, Feet, Socket, Seating, Foam Box) replace generic capture menus with the patterns clinicians actually use.
-5 MP texture camera captures the clinician's pen marks (trim lines, pressure zones) alongside the geometry.
-Wireless and standalone — no laptop in the exam room, no cart, no cable.
-Vendor claim: 80% case-time reduction (5 hr → 1 hr per case) and 400% throughput increase (1.6 → 8 patients/day).
+A 5 MP texture camera captures the clinician's pen marks — trim lines and pressure zones — alongside the geometry.
+Wireless and standalone: no laptop in the exam room, no cart, no cable.
+The vendor case for the scanner is an 80% case-time reduction (5 hr → 1 hr per case) and a 400% throughput increase (1.6 → 8 patients/day).

 9 Presets